gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 to jump over a fire.
 I did not want to, so I said, "No."  That was what you said when you did not want something, was it not?
 Finger was so surprised that she almost swallowed her tongue.
 Then she threw her arms around my neck and began to cry.
-I was so upset by this---already so in love with her---that I began to cry as well.
+I was so upset by this—already so in love with her—that I began to cry as well.

 After she wiped her eyes she took me to her ride chief.
 She tried for an hour